lhao0301/pytorch-liteflownet3/README.md

 python run.py
 ```

 I am afraid that I cannot guarantee that this reimplementation is correct.
 However, it produced results pretty much identical to the implementation of the original authors in the examples that I tried.
-There are some numerical deviations that stem from differences in the `DownsampleLayer` of Caffe and the `torch.nn.functional.interpolate` function of PyTorch.
-Please feel free to contribute to this repository by submitting issues and pull requests.
+There are some numerical deviations that stem from differences in the `DownsampleLayer` of Caffe and the `torch.nn.functional.interpolate` function of PyTorch. `Please feel free to contribute to this repository by submitting issues and pull requests`.

 ## comparison
 <p align="center"><img src="comparison/comparison.gif?raw=true" alt="Comparison"></p>